 For years CILS has prioritized the preservation and enhancement of the California Indian land base in California.
-Part of this work correlates with assisting individuals that have an Indian allotment or an interest in an allotment to better understand their rights and sometimes their responsibilities to future generations.
-As part of this work, CILS has conducted numerous presentations over the years regarding the impact of the AIPRA and the need for executing an Indian Wills or estate planning of Indian trust assets.
+Part of this work correlates with assisting individuals that have an Indian allotment or an interest in an allotment to understand their rights better and sometimes their responsibilities to future generations.
+CILS has conducted numerous presentations over the years regarding Native landowners’ rights under the American Indian Probate Reform Act (AIPRA) and the importance of careful estate planning for Indian trust assets.
 The AIPRA, enacted in 2004, provides for a national uniform inheritance scheme in situations where there is no valid Indian Will.
 The inheritance scheme is one that not every Indian trust holder may wish to have applied when determining who will inherit their trust assets.
 Unless an individual leaves a valid Indian Will, AIPRA’s scheme may control their trust property’s future.
-This is where CILS presentations and Indian Will drafting helps individuals make informed decisions.
-Typically, individuals have specific questions and concerns that they may not wish to voice to family members or friends but that CILS staff can assuage.
+CILS presentations and Indian Will drafting help individuals make informed decisions.
+Typically, individuals have specific questions and concerns that they may not wish to voice to family members or friends but that CILS staff can address.
 All CILS offices provide Indian Will drafting for those holding Indian trust assets.